mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 index=main sourcetype="WinEventLog:Security"
 ```

-The search returned more than 13,000 Windows Security events from `MRTG-LOG01`.
+The search displayed more than 13,000 Windows Security events associated with `MRTG-LOG01`.

-This confirmed that the local Security log was being indexed and was searchable.
+This demonstrated that local Security events were present in the selected index, matched the specified sourcetype, and were searchable.

 ![Windows Security Events Search](screenshots/lab-29-14-windows-security-events-search.png)